vicradon/30daysofnode/README.md

-# Day 5: Typescript with Socket.io with postgresql
+# Day 6: Chat rooms and DMs

 PS: This API would be used from day 4 to day 10.